cloud-platforms-streaming/streaming-docs/README.md

 # Streaming Docs

-A great part about [Twitch](https://www.twitch.tv/) and other streaming platforms is that you can stream from almost any device.
+A great part about streaming platforms is that you can stream from almost any device.
 This allows for more natural conversations.
 However, when you start pulling in multiple people for a chat, streaming it, adding graphics to the stream, etc. things can get complicated.
+In practice, we try to keep things simple.
+In reality, live streaming is a learned skill and there's a lot of ways to get to the same outcome.
+These docs aim to help educate others about how [openshift.tv](https://openshift.tv) is run.

 ## Have an idea for a live stream?